junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 1. Sudden, mild diarrhea.
 No fever.
 (Upset stomach?
 ‘Intestinal flu’?)

 ♦ Drink lots of liquids.
 Usually no special treatment is needed.
-It is usually best not to use‘anti-diarrhea’ medicines such as bismuth subsalicylate (Kaopectate, [page 383](#page-383)) or diphenoxylate (Lomotil).
+It is usually best not to use ‘anti-diarrhea’ medicines such as bismuth subsalicylate (Kaopectate, [page 383](#page-383)) or diphenoxylate (Lomotil).

 They are never necessary and do not help either to correct dehydration or get rid of infection so why waste money buying them?
 Never give them to persons who are very ill, or to small children.